Canoeing with the Cree in Eeyoustis, Quebec

 ---|---|

-This trip offers our guests a rare opportunity to travel with a Cree couple, David and Anna Bosum, through their ancestral homeland.
-David and Anna grew up in the bush living the traditional subsistence lifestyle of hunting, fishing and trapping.
+This trip offers our guests a rare opportunity to travel through the ancestral homeland of a Cree couple, David and Anna Bosum.
+David and Anna grew up in the bush living the traditional subsistence lifestyle of hunting, fishing, and trapping.

-On this trip, you learn how to: set fish nets, clean, cut and smoke fish as well as try some traditional crafts such as moccasin or paddle making.
+On this trip, you will learn how to: set fish nets, clean, cut, and smoke fish, and try traditional crafts, such as moccasin or paddle making.

-Much of our diet comes from the land or water, consisting of moose, goose, walleye and bear.
-We spend several days in the Cree Village of Ouje-Bougoumou learning more about the Cree language and culture.
+Much of our diet during Canoeing with the Cree is what they refer to as “country food”; that is, food that comes from the land or water, so you will have the chance to try moose, goose, walleye, beaver, and several species of trout.
+We will spend one day in the Cree Village of Ouje-Bougoumou learning more about the Cree language and culture.
 We also take a tour of the Cree Cultural Museum.
-You’ll learn traditional northwoods canoe traveling techniques with the people who developed them.
+You’ll learn traditional Northwood canoe traveling techniques with the people who developed them.
 To view a trip itinerary, click here.

 For trip itinerary, click here